How to Nullify a Contract

 There are many characteristics that are needed in order to make a contract legally enforceable.
 Without these requirements, the contract is at risk of being nullified.
 Understanding how to nullify a contract can help you navigate legal contracts in any setting.

 If you need help with voidable contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.